Our Unique Approach

 Optimist, visionary, leader—these are just a few of our favorite things about Joe.
-President of Jacoby Architects, he earned his Bachelor and Master of Architecture from UC Berkeley.
+Owner of Jacoby Architects, he earned his Bachelor and Master of Architecture from UC Berkeley.
 Well-traveled, Joe spent a few years practicing architecture in San Francisco and London.
-Always sketching in the corner, Joe looks for every opportunity to make spaces interesting.
+Always sketching and creating in the office, Joe looks for every opportunity to make spaces interesting.
 Driving the conceptual foundation of our projects, from imagination to construction, he seeks to find the wow factor in each of our clients’ unique lists of spaces and programs.
 Inspired by the mountains and deserts of Utah, his designs complement the site while providing for the needs of the building’s occupants.
 One to dislike “can’t”, Joe can provide you with the stunning and functional building you’re looking for.

 As a northern Utah native growing up in a small town, Kraig attained an early appreciation for the beauty of nature and the importance of sustainability.
 With a family of close-knit DIYers, he became well-versed in the creative process and in the critical role that teamwork can play in accomplishing a common goal.
 Kraig discovered Jacoby Architects while earning both his bachelor’s and master’s degrees in architecture from the University of Utah.
 Now as a Project Architect, Kraig is often the right-hand man and go-to guy of the office.
 His patience, good-natured attitude, care, and expertise translate to complete quality in the buildings he skillfully designs.